kiowa-scott-hurley/ARDC-ML/job-monitoring/README.md

 ### Step Two: Running the job monitoring script, and filtering the output (smux or desktop)

-Once you have your edited job monitoring script, you'll want to run it.
+If you're using an interactive smux session or desktop session, then once you have your edited job monitoring script, you'll want to run it.
 ```
 ./job_monitoring_template.bash
 ```